-Dr. Aeraj Haque is co-founder and chief technologist for Argonne National Laboratory's technology incubator Chain Reaction Innovations (CRI) and the Nano Design Works (NDW) center.
+Dr. Aeraj Haque is a Business Development Specialist for Argonne National Laboratory's technology incubator Chain Reaction Innovations (CRI) and the Nano Design Works (NDW) center.

 He is responsible for forging R&D partnerships with industry, mentoring startup companies, leading entrepreneur efforts, as well as identifying opportunities for Argonne scientists to partner with industry and commercialize technologies grown at the laboratory.
 His career has included intellectual property law, academic research, engineering work in the oil, auto, and chemical industries, and a stint as a co-founder and chief technology officer of a biotech veterinary diagnostic startup company.